Police Scotland FAQ

 Q: what is the legal position of shooting with an expired licence while waiting on their licence renewal to be processed?

-It has been considered from a legal perspective that receipt of application by the Air Weapon Team would be the standard that would be considered when determining if an application has been made which would allow for the above to stand.
+It has been considered from a legal perspective that receipt of application by the relevant National Firearms and Explosive Licensing Processing Office would be the standard that would be considered when determining if an application has been made which would allow for the above to stand.
 A certificate holder could not walk into a police office in Aberdeen on their day of expiry and consider that they would be allowed to continue use of their air weapon until a decision has been made by the Chief Constable.

 Q: does The Air WEapons and Licensing (Scotland) Act 2015 interact with the Violent Crime Reduction Bill with regards to purchase of air guns in Scotland?